AlibabaCloudDocs/ros/intl.en-US/Resource Types/ENS/ALIYUN::ENS::Instance.md

   },
   "Outputs": {
     "AutoRenewPeriod": {
-      "Description": "The time period of auto renew. it will take effect.It could be 1, 2, 3, 6, 12.
-Default value is 1.",
+      "Description": "The time period of auto renew. it will take effect.
+It could be 1, 2, 3, 6, 12.
+Default value is 1.", "Value": {
-      "Value": {
         "Fn::GetAtt": [
           "ENSInstance",